| Biomaterials Research Update: New

 bonding for repairs of such wound treatments as mending damaged bones, spinal

 cord fusions, arterial reattachment, and other tissue rebuilding procedures.
+According to Alyssa Panitch, the associate professor on the

 research team, “because the material starts out as a thickened liquid, it